-Not to be confused with the subterranean mammal skilled at digging, mole (pronounced moe-lay) can refer to a variety of Mexican sauces with a chile pepper base.
+Not to be confused with the subterranean mammal skilled at digging, mole (pronounced MOE-lay, and there’s no accent mark) can refer to a variety of Mexican sauces with a chile pepper base.

 Though mole is most popular within the southern part of central Mexico, Tucson’s fortunate enough to have a selection of restaurants with mandatory mole.

 The most popular version of mole in Tucson is mole poblano, which often contains chocolate and complex flavors from dozens of other ingredients.
 Though it is traditional to serve mole poblano with turkey, you’ll only find that on special occasions in Tucson.